HOSTAGE NEGOTIATION MOVIES

 - Hostages and their participation in negotiations and situation generally

-The ultimate goal – surgery for homosexual husband.
-In this perspective, the ‘Dog day afternoon’ is a classic example of hostage movies with altruistic motives.
+The ultimate goal – surgery for a homosexual husband.
+In this perspective, the ‘Dog day afternoon’ is a classic example of the movie about hostage negotiations with altruistic motives.
 Sonny finalizes himself with this desperate action, after finding plenty of accuses why not to earn money in a different way.
 They find only 1100 dollars within bank storage instead of an expected sum for three robbers.
 Even on the edge of his own life, Sonny dictates his will giving all poor belongings to his wife and husband whom he loves.
 Dog day afternoon depicts him as almost ultimate altruist which complains and sorrows only as a matter of frustration.

 Police negotiator — Sergeant Eugene Moretti (Charles Durning).
 This negotiator is, with all respect to the actor, is the most boring of these four hostage negotiation movies and kidnapping films.
-Sergeant Moretti does his best to maintain some illusive control over the negotiations and overall situation and save the lives of hostages, being actually kidnapped against their will.
+Sergeant Moretti does his best to maintain some illusive control over the negotiations and overall situation and save the lives of abductees, being actually kidnapped against their will.
 He was even ready to suffer humiliation from the bank robber in order to hold some balance.
 Moreover, Moretti does not express some peculiar individuality, not ready for some back plan, he, in fact, expresses indifference to Sonny’s motives, while listening to Leon.
 Moretti is depicted as a typical representative of the system, which is opposite to Sonny’s belief and white flag, shouting “Attica”.

 Hostage taker – Danny Roman.
 “Negotiator” depicts exceptional situation among hostage negotiation movies and kidnapping movies, as we see a police officer as a criminal.
 Police now deals with a former college, who knows the system inside, is aware of all methods of operations and negotiation techniques.
-Danny Roman has close relations with people, who now do their best to release hostages and, probably, to eliminate the criminal.
+Danny Roman has close relations with people, who now do their best to release abductees and, probably, to eliminate the criminal.
 He has a 20-year police experience.
 The protagonist here is a negotiator himself and able to stress other professionals and even makes acts of provocation.
-Roman is the most unordinary protagonist of these four hostage movies.
+Roman is the most unordinary protagonist of these four.

 JOHN Q (2002)